 From a usability perspective, all Flatpaks I have tried are agnostic to the desktop environment.
 They work exactly the same on a fully fledged desktop environment such as GNOME, or on my custom BSPWM session.

 One inconvenience for first time users is that by default Flatpak apps will not inherit the active theme.
-They use Adwaita or Breeze instead (the fall back options for the GTK and Qt toolkits respectively).
+They use Adwaita or Breeze instead (or whaterver the fall back option is).
 There is nothing wrong with those choices per se, though it is annoying to have applications look completely different from each other, especially when wanting to use a global dark theme, or just have a consistent look and feel.

 Install Flatpak themes

 Fortunately Flatpak does support theming and the solution is fairly simple.
 The user only needs to download the Flatpak version of their favourite theme.

 Here is the gist of it, taken from TingPing’s blog.

 First, we need to enable the Flathub repo:

 flatpak remote-add flathub https://flathub.org/repo/flathub.flatpakrepo